utamori/connect-validator-interceptor-poc/README.md

-# connect-go unary interceptor sample for protoc-gen-grpc
+# connect-go unary interceptor sample for protoc-gen-

 # How to test